golioth/golioth-firmware-sdk/docs/Porting_Guide.md

 There are 4 main layers in the SDK:

-1. User API: These are the header files in `src/include` that represent the entire surface area of the user-facing API (types and functions the user can call).
+1. User API: These are the header files in `include/golioth` that represent the entire surface area of the user-facing API (types and functions the user can call).
 2. SDK core: The `.c` files in `src`.
-Contains a CoAP client implementation (based on `libcoap`), and implements the User API layer.
+Contains a CoAP client implementation (based on `libcoap` for most platforms), and implements the User API layer.
 This is where most of the actual work is happening in the SDK.
 3. Platform API: Abstraction layer for the platform and OS.
 This makes it easier to port the SDK core to different OSes and platforms.
-This API is defined in `src/include/golioth_sys.h` and `src/include/golioth_fw_update.h`.
+This API is defined in `include/golioth/golioth_sys.h` and `include/golioth/fw_update.h`.
    The SDK depends on this API for creating semaphores, timers, threads, and for applying firmware updates (e.g. with MCUboot).
 4. Platform Port: This is the implementation of the Platform API for a specific